-We show how MSCI stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Investment Managers industry.
+We show how MSCI stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and Miscellaneous Financial Investment Activities industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 MSCI is a leading provider of critical decision support tools and services for the global investment community.
 With over 50 years of expertise in research, data and technology, MSCI powers better investment decisions by enabling clients to understand and analyze key drivers of risk and return and confidently build more effective portfolios.
 MSCI creates industry-leading research-enhanced solutions that clients use to gain insight into and improve transparency across the investment process.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.